 Despite the care taken, though, we’ve received a steady stream of e-mails from readers who smelled a rat.
 They’re right — the photo has been reversed.
 If you look closely at the uniformed officers in the background, their medals are on the wrong side.
 And Michelle Obama parts her hair on the left, not the right.
 The hoaxer flipped the photo, then doctored the details that tripped up the Daschle e-mail.
 (Snopes and About.com also pointed out the telltale signs that the photo had been altered.)

 Not only that, but the original photo wasn’t even taken during the pledge of allegiance.
-In fact, "Taps" was being played following a moment of silence on Sept.
-11, 2009, as this video from CBS News shows.
+In fact, “Taps” was being played following a moment of silence on Sept.
+11, 2009, as this video from the Associated Press shows.